 As previously reported, most professionals and college educated are over saving for their retirement years, and in so doing, are forgoing other beneficial life experiences earlier that they may not be able to do when older.

-Others note that retirement planning assumes that spending will stay constant or increase over time, during retirement.
-In reality, it tends to drop year by year.
+Retirement planning assumes that spending will stay constant or increase over time, during retirement.
+In reality, spending tends to drop as we get older and less mobile due to aging.

-The effects of the above are that many people over save for retirement and would potentially have been better off obtaining experiences that may have proved helpful in their careers, or just been fun.
+The effect is many people over save for retirement and would potentially have been better off obtaining life experiences that may have proved helpful in their careers, or just been fun when done younger in life.

 Source: Are you saving more than you need for retirement? – MarketWatch

-A frequent news staple story is that Americans are not saving enough for retirement.
+A frequent news story is that Americans are not saving enough for retirement.
 This is likely true, albeit in some cases, misleading.
-As the NBER study authors found, most college educated workers are making enough money that they can, if act, postpone retirement savings until their 40s.
-Many skilled workers have similar incomes and personal finances.
+As the NBER study authors found, most college educated workers are making enough money that they can postpone retirement savings until their 40s.
+Many skilled workers have similar incomes and personal finances to the college educated and this applies to those workers too.

 We frequently see charts showing how much has been saved, by age group.

 Compounding interest is the reason many argue to begin saving for retirement as soon you start work in your 20s.
-This strategy does not make sense to me and it no longer makes a lot of sense to many economists:
+This strategy no longer makes sense to many economists:

 When it comes to saving money, many economists offer somewhat counterintuitive — and, dare I say, potentially irresponsible — advice: if you’re young and on a solid career track, you might consider spending more and saving less right now.